 Once the plan is in place, make sure it is honored.
 It’s demoralizing when you think you are getting out early on a Friday afternoon, but have to stay to cover someone who called out sick that morning.
 You want to create the opposite effect; boost morale and keep employees engaged during those months.
 Keep an option open for feedback in order to continually improve the work environment.
 Again, giving people a voice is a very powerful motivation tool.

-In addition to the ways mentioned above, there are also plenty of summer fun rewards to help keep your employees engaged.
+In addition to the ways mentioned above, there are also plenty of.
 When it warms up, it seems that everyone comes out of hibernation looking to check things off their summer bucket list.
-Help employees do that by offering incentive rewards such as gift cards to concert venues, restaurants, or even pre-paid debit cards for spontaneous fun.
+Help employees do that by offering incentive rewards such as gift cards to concert venues, restaurants, or even for spontaneous fun.
 Others might enjoy gift cards to favorite outdoor stores to stock up on gear for an upcoming camping trip.
 As always, personalization is key.
 What incentivizes one individual, may not work for the next.
 Acknowledging each person’s interests will make it far more effective.

 Giving a cool, fresh feel to your employee engagement and/or incentive programs will help set the tone for successful summer months.
 It will create buzz and excitement about fun in the sun, as well as the work that will go into getting them there.
-Contact a Marketing Innovators expert to learn more today.
+Contact us to learn more today.